 The Dodd-Frank Wall Street Reform and Protection Act, known as the Dodd-Frank Act, created the SEC whistleblower reward program and a CFTC whistleblower reward program in 2010.
 Both US citizens and foreign nationals may file whistleblower claims and receive rewards.

 Here are the main aspects of the SEC and CFTC whistleblower programs under the Dodd-Frank Act.
 For more information about the CFTC program, see our CFTC whistleblower reward program page.

 - Whistleblower rewards: Whistleblowers will receive a reward of 10 percent to 30 percent based on the amount the SEC and CFTC collects as a result of the whistleblower's information, if more than $1 million is collected.
 Once the SEC recovers more than $1 million, recoveries in related cases by other agencies also are counted toward the whistleblower award.
 The law says certain factors will be considered to determine the whistleblower's reward:

 - The significance of the information provided.

 - The assistance provided by the whistleblower and the whistleblower's attorney.

 - The "programmatic interest" of the SEC "in deterring violations of the securities law."

-- Job protection: The Dodd-Frank Act specifically states that employers may not fire, demote, suspend, threaten, harass, or discriminate against an individual who provides information to or assists the SEC or CFTC.
+- Job protection: The Dodd-Frank Act specifically states that employers may not fire, demote, suspend, threaten, harass, or discriminate against an individual who provides information to or assists the SEC.
 Whistleblowers who suffer from employment retaliation may sue for reinstatement, back pay and any other damages that occurred.

-If you are aware of any corporate fraud, securities or commodities law violations or FCPA violations and would like to discuss your options under the SEC or CFTC whistleblower programs, please feel free to contact Phillips & Cohen to discuss the matter at no charge.
+If you are aware of any corporate fraud, securities violations or FCPA violations and would like to discuss your options under the SEC or CFTC whistleblower programs, please contact Phillips & Cohen to discuss the matter at no charge.